 The origins of the battle royale genre are manifold, but the gameplay is largely the same: lots of players go in, only one leaves.
 Battle royale is a violent, unpredictable, and frenzied multiplayer game mode where the only goal is to survive until you’re the only player left alive.
 You can win them by hiding in bushes and waiting for the herd to thin out, or scavenge a weapon and start reducing the numbers yourself.
+With the explosion of PlayerUnknown’s Battlegrounds you’d be forgiven for thinking there’s only one battle royale game out there, but there are now numerous games like PUBG.

 Related: check out the best survival games on PC.